knpuniversity/javascript/knpu/ep1-basics/promises-catch.md

 # Catching a Failed Promise

 What about handling failures?
-As you can see on the `Promise` documentation, the `.then` function has an optional second argument: a function that will be called on failure.
+As you can see in the `Promise` documentation, the `.then` function has an optional second argument: a function that will be called on failure.
 In other words, we can go to the end of `.then` and add a `function`.
 We know that the *value* passed to jQuery failures is the `jqXHR`.
 Let's